-Duloxetine Oral capsule, gastro-resistant pellets What is this medicine?
-DULOXETINE (doo LOX e teen) is an antidepressant.
-It is used to treat depression.
-It is also used to treat different types of chronic pain.
+Dofetilide Oral capsule What is this medicine?
+DOFETILIDE (doe FET il ide) is an antiarrhythmic drug.
+It helps make your heart beat regularly.
+This medicine also helps to slow rapid heartbeats.
 How should I use this medicine?
 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Do not cut, crush or chew this medicine.
 You can take this medicine with or without food.
-Take your medicine at regular intervals.
-Do not take your medicine more o...
+Do not drink grapefruit juice with this medicine.
+Take your doses at regular intervals.
+Do not take your medicine more often than dir...

 Find A Doctor

 Search Health Library

 200 West Church Street